 Part 10.
 Personnel Society staff are employed through an HR/Payroll relationship with the Missouri Botanic Garden (MOBOT) and fall under the MOBOT umbrella for fringe benefits, including retirement, workers compensation coverage, and sick and vacation time.
 The BSA reimburses MOBOT for their out-of-pocket costs on these employees.
-One employee is grandfathered under an agreement with Ohio State University.
 The Executive Committee performs the function of a personnel committee (See Executive Committee).

 Part 11.
 Time Reporting All Society staff and contract workers will provide a detailed monthly breakdown of all activities to ensure full compliance with and adherence to BSA Grant Management Policy.
 The Society Office will maintain time and activity records for all staff.
 Activity records will represent an account reflecting a reasonable allocation of time associated with any/all activities, programs or grants and will be kept in conjunction with time reports supplied to the payroll office.

 All staff will complete a time allocation sheet reflecting a reasonable allocation of time associated with any/all BSA activities, programs or grants.
 The sheet will be recorded on a monthly basis.
 An electronic copy will be returned to the office for assessment, distribution across programs and payroll evaluation by the 5th of each month.
 A signed paper copy of the time allocation summary page, accurately reflecting the electronic form, will be signed and returned to the BSA office.